Claudiovitor-DEV/Project-HTML-ORIGAMID/README.md

 # Project-HTML-ORIGAMID
- Projeto em HTML Basico do curso de Web Design Origamid
+Basic HTML practice project of the Origamid Web Design course, taught by Professor Andre Rafael from ORIGAMID.